 If the Government had the right to free us, she had a right to make some provision for us and since she did not make it soon after Emancipation she ought to make it now.

-In the podcast, Callie House, Reparations Advocate and Trailblazer, professors Mary Frances Berry and Tiffany Patterson describe how,
+In the podcast, Callie House, Reparations Advocate and Trailblazer, professors Mary Frances Berry (author of My Face Is Black Is True) and Tiffany Patterson describe how,

 Callie House defied societal conventions and led the National Ex-Slave Mutual Relief, Bounty and Pension Association, one of the largest grassroots movements in African American history.
 House tirelessly traveled the country organizing newly freed African Americans in the quest to right the wrongs of slavery.